-Each course is identified by a four-character "rubric" (i.e., prefix or department abbreviation) and a four-digit number.
-The rubric is always four uppercase alphabetic characters representing the academic discipline.
-The first digit of the course number denotes the academic level of the course; the second digit denotes the credit value of the course in semester hours; and the third and fourth digits establish course sequencing and/or distinguish the course from others of the same level, credit value, and rubric.
+Each course is identified by an alphabetic prefix.
+The rubric begins with a series of alphabetic characters representing the academic discipline.
+The first digit of the course number denotes the academic level of the course; the second digit denotes the credit value of the course in semester hours; and the remaining digit(s) establishes course sequencing and/or distinguishes the course from others of the same level, credit value, and rubric.

-BIOL1111: Anatomy & Physiology I VLab
+BIOL111: Anatomy & Physiology I VLab